 This publication is based upon work from COST Action EUGAIN CA19122 (European Network For Gender Balance in Informatics), supported by COST (European Cooperation in Science and Technology).

-EUGAIN features more than 150 members from over 45 countries, including 5 non-European ones.
-Its main aim is to improve gender balance in Informatics through the creation and strengthening of a truly multicultural European network of academics working on the forefront of the efforts in their countries, institutions and research communities.
+EUGAIN features more than 160 members from over 45 countries, including 5 non-European ones.
+Its main aim is to improve gender balance in Informatics through the creation and strengthening of a truly multi-cultural European network of academics working at the forefront of the efforts in their countries, institutions and research communities.
 It builds on their knowledge, experiences, struggles, successes, and failures, learning and sharing what has worked and how it could be transferred to other institutions and countries.
-COST (European Cooperation in Science and Technology) is a funding agency for research and innovation networks.
-Our Actions help connect research initiatives across Europe and enable scientists to grow their ideas by sharing them with their peers.
-This boosts their research, career and innovation. www.cost.eu